a19836/phpframeworkdemo/README.txt

 	    LimitRequestLine 10000000
 	    LimitXMLRequestBody 10000000

+- in CentOS is probably that the apache has the external network connections blocked which doesn't allow the mysql connect with the DBs.
+To check if this is OFF please type the following commands:
+	sudo getsebool -a | grep httpd_can_network

+	If the httpd_can_network_connect is OFF, you should enable them by typing: sudo setsebool -P httpd_can_network_connect 1

 - then execute the script: trunk/other/script/set_perms.sh <trunk folder>

 - configure apache document root to the trunk/app/ folder